CyrusNajmabadi/lang-design/ListPerformance.md

 1. `FixedSizeRefList<T>` and `RefList<T>` are ref-structs.
 1. `FixedSizeValueList<T>` and `ValueList<T>` are normal structs.
-1. The `FixedSizeXXX<T>` types do not have any method on them that could affect the `Count` of items in the list.
+1. The `FixedSizeXXX<T>` types do not have any methods on them that could affect the `Count` of items in the list.
 1. The `XXXRefList<T>` types can point at a span holding the data.
 1. The `RefList<T>` type can also point at a rented array that holds the data (in the case that its `Span` isn't large enough)
 2. The `XXXValueList<T>` types point at a rented array that holds the data.